Create effective assistive technology solutions to help diverse learners succeed

-In March 2020, UC Santa Cruz - Silicon Valley Extension is offering a 3-unit online course titled “Assistive Technology for Learning Differences”.
+University of California Santa Cruz - Silicon Valley Extension offers an online course (3 quarter units) titled “Assistive Technology for Learning Differences”.
 It’s part of UCSC Extension's Educational Therapy Certificate Program.
 You do not need to apply for admission to take UCSC Extension courses, and because it's online, you don't need to live in Silicon Valley.

 For the full course description and registration webpage, see:

-Over the last few months, I've been asked several questions about the course (which I've nicknamed "AT4LD"), so I decided to summarize the most-requested information in this standalone website separate from my own (www.TechPotential.net) or the Extension's (www.UCSC-Extension.edu).
+To help prospective students make decisions about this course (which I nicknamed "AT4LD"), I created this standalone website separate from my own (www.TechPotential.net) or the Extension's (www.UCSC-Extension.edu).

-The course was specifically designed for Educational Therapists – highly-trained education professionals skilled in academic assessment, instructional intervention, and program planning for children and adults with learning challenges, typically working one-on-one or in small group settings.
+The course is designed around the needs of educational therapists – highly-trained education professionals skilled in academic assessment, instructional intervention, and program planning for children and adults with learning challenges – who typically work with clients one-on-one or in small group settings.
 For more about the Educational Therapy profession, please visit: